 When bringing the honey to a simmer, the point of nothing happening to simmering arises very quickly, so don't wander away from the stove.
 As you're mixing your hot honey with apple cider vinegar, use two teaspoons for a thicker hot honey and four to six teaspoons for a thinner hot honey.

 Heat level is an incredibly personal thing, possibly more personal than how much milk you add to your cereal and how you like your steak cooked.
 That means not only is the level of heat important, but how you get that heat.
 Here are a few other ways.

 Mild Hot Honey

-For a milder hot honey, use a half to full tablespoon of chili powder.
+For a milder hot honey, use a half to a full tablespoon of chili powder.
 If you opt for red pepper flakes, strain them out as you pour the honey into the jar for a milder hot honey.
 A few tablespoons of mild Buffalo or mild hot sauce will give the softest burst of heat, too.

 Medium Hot Honey

-Using and straining three tablespoons of red pepper flakes will yield a medium hot honey.
+Using and straining three tablespoons of red pepper flakes will yield a medium-hot honey.
 Layer the red pepper flakes with chili powder for a punch that won't leave you chugging milk.
 Or, better yet, add two to three tablespoons of your favorite medium Buffalo sauce or another medium hot sauce.
 Keep in mind the honey slightly mellows out the heat, so you'll want to use a little more if you want a medium-hot spicy honey.

 Firehouse Hot Honey